 In the same month, the Deposits group launched Saver-Plus, our first savings product that allows deposit accountholders to earn rewards points while saving.
-Best of all, the rewards points can also be instantly redeemed via our all-in-one e-Wallet and rewards app, BPI VYBE.
+Best of all, the rewards points can also be instantly redeemed via our all-in-one rewards app, VYBE.